People surprise you. Disappoint you. Delight you.

 There have, for reasons that escape easy explanation, always been people in my life who remain the same core person, to me, over decades.
 It doesn't matter if years go by and we don't spend much or any time together.
 If partners change or illness visits or jobs need leaving or expanding.
 Sometimes the relationship seems so dormant I forget, like the tulip bulbs I planted in the hard ground all those Octobers more than 20 years ago.
 And when spring comes and somehow they have, again, found their way up again with leaves so delicate they can break under the weight of a winter storm, I am surprised.
 Those same leaves, stronger than my spade, forced themselves up from the dark and into the light with a will, a direction, a pre-programmed purpose to push through the tough stuff and seek the light.

 When we have more time than a passing nod in a crowd or shared hug at a holiday party, when we can sit for a spell and lose track of time, argue over the future of our lives, our country, our career paths, the best flavor of ice cream, we do so with a core understanding these arguments are so personal and intimate they are not personal at all.
 They are the grist of the relationship that can withstand disagreements and nuanced shifts in perception because we know our core is not part of the debate.
 We are safe in our opinions and life changes.
-And, like the place next to the porch where the tulips always find their way through with stems so tough and so fragile depending upon where in the life span the tulip is, I have learned to respect safe common ground as hallowed ground.

 I was a guest at a birthday celebration this week where I expected an entirely different party and different crowd.
 After nearly twenty years of knowing this man I learned more of his core, looking around that tiny room, at the great photos of his, and I was overcome with the beauty of the ordinary.
 There were fewer people in the room than the years in his life, and he's not that old.
 The surprise was not in a tony restaurant or giant residence masking as a hotel lobby.
 The guests, to a person, had a longtime relationship with a good human.
 His blended family was there, business partners and former girlfriends and former business partners.
 His kids, still in local schools, had helped with the celebration.
 It was a simple affair and it might have been given his successes and his friends, a large shiny affair.
 I was not the oldest living person there.
 There were a couple of my contemporaries and a six-year-old.
 From start to finish, it was under two hours.